pearcetm/svs-deidentifier/README.md

 ```

 #### One-dir mode
-In the base directory for the project, run the following command:
+In the base directory for the project, run the following command  (change the file name as you like):
 ```
 # For Linux
 $ python -m eel deid-chrome.py web --name deid-chrome-onedir --onedir --noconsole --icon=icon.png --add-data '*.md:.' --noconfirm